dandavies23/full-story-media/README.md

 5. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

-### <https://github.com/Amyh97/milestone-project-1/blob/master/README.md#how-to-run-this-project-locally>How to run this project locally
+How to run this project locally

 To clone this project from GitHub: